 Australian Trade Minister Simon Birmingham announced a funding boost of AU$1 million (approximately US$660,100) in the tourism sector.
 Additional to the AU$5 million (approximately US$3,298,350) announced last year.
 To further ramp up its marketing efforts in a bid to attract more Indian tourists in the upcoming Cricket, ICC T20 Men’s World Cup.

 Looking to expand your business to Australia?
 Speak with a local expert

 Take advantage of the opportunities in the developing business activities between India and Australia and open your own business in the South Pacific Island nation.

 At Biz Latin Hub, we offer foreign companies a full suite of market entry and back-office business solutions to expand into Australia, New Zealand, and Latin America.
 Our range of multilingual, tailored company formation, market entry, commercial representation, legal, accounting, and other services ensures companies can set up in their new market in full compliance with local law.

 With offices all over Latin America as well as Australia we are well-positioned to help you take advantage of Australia-Indian relations.
-Get in touch with us today at [email protected] and we can expand your company to Australia.
+Contact us today and we can expand your company to Australia.

 Learn more about our team and expert authors.

 The information provided here within should not be construed as formal guidance or advice.
 Please consult a professional for your specific situation.
 Information provided is for informative purposes only and may not capture all pertinent laws, standards, and best practices.
 The regulatory landscape is continually evolving; information mentioned may be outdated and/or could undergo changes.
 The interpretations presented are not official.
 Some sections are based on the interpretations or views of relevant authorities, but we cannot ensure that these perspectives will be supported in all professional settings.